DjangoGirls/organizer-manual/faq/README.md

 our workshop to a majority of women participants, women are more comfortable signing up, asking questions, getting involved, and even staying involved later on.
 And that's a good thing!

+**Q: I'm an organizer, and someone is saying that my Django Girls event breaks discrimination laws.
+What do I do?**

+A: First of all, we are so sorry this is happening to you.

+Most of the time when people make this accusation, it's because they don't understand the law.
+Django Girls events, even when limited to only women, do not break the law, any more than women's only hacker schools like [Hackbright](http://hackbrightacademy.com/) or [App Camp for Girls](http://appcamp4girls.com/) do.
+Furthermore, our events are free, and might be best likened to a Pyladies educational meetup.

+We recommend you either ignore people who are accusing you of being discriminatory, or of breaking the law; or send them one of the links in the response to the above question, "Isn't Django Girls sexist?"
+If you feel harassed, or are not sure how to respond, reach out to us as [hello@djangogirls.org](hello@djangogirls.org) and we would be glad to support you however we can.